Managing Noise Exposure

 Ear defenders

-Ear defenders should totally cover a person’s ears, fit tightly and have no gaps around the seals.
-Care should be taken when using them to ensure that hair, jewellery, glasses, hats and other equipment do not interfere with the seal, which can significantly reduce their effectiveness.
+Ear defenders should cover a person’s ears, fit tightly and have no gaps around the seals.
+Care should be taken to ensure that hair, jewellery, glasses, hats and other equipment do not interfere with the seal, which reduces their effectiveness.

 Earplugs